OMSS offers job opportunities for both undergraduate and graduate students:Undergraduate

 - Logistics Intern; and the

-- Loop Front Desk Assistants - The Loop Front Desk Assistants serve as the first point of contact for visitors to the Loop office and perform various tasks that demonstrate a commitment to customer service.
+- Front Desk Assistants - The Front Desk Assistants serve as the first point of contact for visitors to the office and perform various tasks that demonstrate a commitment to customer service.

-Applications for all undergraduate positions are available during the Winter quarter.
+Applications for all undergraduate positions are available during the Winter or Spring quarter.